userfrosting/web/README.md

    docker run -d --rm --name=userfrosting-web -p 8080:80 -v "$(pwd):/var/www/grav/user" grav:latest
    ```

 It will take a couples of second for the site to be up and running while the base Grav installation is done.
-Once this is complete, you can access the documentation at [http://localhost:8080/](http://localhost:8080/).
+Once this is complete, you can access the website at [http://localhost:8080/](http://localhost:8080/).

 To stop the container: